 Society was significantly transformed as people moved from rural areas to cities for factory work.

 However, the Industrial Revolution also had negative effects.
-It led to a rise in child labor, deplorable working conditions, and extreme poverty.
+It led to a rise in child labor and terrible working conditions, as well as extreme poverty.

 Additionally, it contributed to environmental degradation and was one of the early drivers of climate change.

-The American colonies were among the most economically significant for the British Empire.
-They were wealthy and expanding, and provided valuable commodities, such as tobacco and cotton.
+They were wealthy and expanding, and provided valuable goods, such as tobacco and cotton.

-However the strict imperial controls led to growing discontent, which culminated in the American Revolution.
+However, the strict imperial controls led to growing discontent, which ended in the American Revolution.

-In Asia, India was the "jewel in the crown" of the British Empire.
-Britain gained control over the region through the East India Company before taking direct control in 1858 following the Indian Rebellion of 1857.
+In Asia, India was the “jewel in the crown” of the British Empire.
+Britain had taken control over the region through the East India Company before assuming direct control in 1858 following the Indian Rebellion of 1857.

-The exploitation of India's resources played a major role in Britain's industrialization.
+The exploitation of India's resources played a major part in Britain's industrialisation.

 During the era of British colonialism, there was significant opposition from indigenous peoples and other European nations.

-Indigenous peoples often resisted British attempts to colonize their lands.
+Indigenous peoples had often resisted British attempts to colonise their lands.

-In North America, Native American tribes fought against British settlers in a series of wars, known as the French and Indian War (1754-1763).
+In North America, Native American tribes fought against British settlers in a series of wars, which were known as the French and Indian War (1754-1763).

-This culminated in the American Revolution (1775-1783) and resulted in the United States of America's independence from Britain.
+This ended in the American Revolution (1775-1783) and resulted in the United States of America's independence from Britain.

-The war was fought by the thirteen American colonies, which declared their independence in 1776.
+The war was fought by the thirteen American colonies, which had declared their independence in 1776.

 After eight years of fighting, the colonists were victorious and the United States of America was born.